coopyey/ttrpg-campaign-site/content/Stepstone Isles/Session Notes/Session 006.md

 ---
 **Session Date:** 1/13/2023

-Our orders form [[Marquis Petra]] are written out and sealed for us to request things such as food and quarters if necessary.
+Our orders form [[Marquis]] are written out and sealed for us to request things such as food and quarters if necessary.

 ---